 This location, the Firefinger, is from Tomb of Annihilation.
 I used it (almost) as is.
-It’s not too silly for my taste, a rarity.
+It’s one of the few good locations in the module IMO.

 - Flyzus, Wood Elf Ranger (hunter), Outlander; sole survivor of his tribe after an orc invasion

 Varis, Drow Rogue (thief), Far traveller; exiled scion of a noble family on the losing side of a feud(1)

 - Droidoc, Halfling Druid (circle of the moon), Outlander; was there when Camp Righteous fell, now he’s a cannibalistic loony